RS Runtime Security Documentation

 1) Runtime observability

-Ingest runtime signals from Kubernetes-managed containers, standalone containers, and Linux hosts in one place.
+Ingest kernel-level runtime signals (via eBPF) from Kubernetes-managed containers, standalone containers, and Linux hosts into one inventory and event model.

 2) Unified detection